akononovicius/physRisk-content-repository/articles/2010/stochastic-ant-colony-model.md

 Population fraction SDE Applet
 ------------------------------

-In the applet below we solve aforementioned Langevin equation using simple Euler-Maruyama method (see \[cite id="Kloeden1999Springer"\]).
+In the applet bellow we solve aforementioned Langevin equation using simple Euler-Maruyama method (see \[cite id="Kloeden1999Springer"\]).
 Using this method we transform stochastic differential equation into *difference equation*